-QuaDRiGa v2.4.0 supports MATLAB and Octave.
-The installation is straightforward and it does not require any changes to your system settings.
-If you would like to use QuaDRiGa, just extract the ZIP-File containing the model files and add the "quadriga_src"-folder from the extracted archive to you MATLAB/Octave-Path.
+QuaDRiGa v2.8.1 requires MATLAB or Octave.
+The installation does not require any changes to your system settings.
+If you would like to use QuaDRiGa, extract the ZIP-File containing the model files and add the "quadriga_src"-folder from the extracted archive to you MATLAB/Octave-Path.
 In MATLAB, this can be done by opening MATLAB and selecting "File" - "Set Path ..." from the menu.
 Then you can use the "Add folder ..." button to add QuaDRiGa to your MATLAB-Path.
 For Octave (Linux), you need to create a file named ".octaverc" in your home directory with the following content: